Job Posting: Program Coordinator, Tax AID & Access RDSP

 - Working knowledge of federal tax and financial programs for people with disabilities including the Disability Tax Credit, Registered Disability Savings Plan, Canada caregiver amount and other deductions

 - Knowledge of tax law

-Please submit a resume and brief cover letter addressed to Cynthia Minh (Director, Tax AID & Access RDSP) email@example.com using the subject heading “Job Application: Tax AID Advocate.”
-No phone calls or faxes please.
+Please submit a resume and brief covering letter addressed to Cynthia Minh, Director, Tax AID & Access RDSP at email@example.com.
+No phone calls please.

-Applications are due no later than 4:30 p.m. on September 3, 2021.
+Applications are due no later than 4:30 p.m. on December 8, 2023.
 DABC welcomes all applications, however, only shortlisted applicants will be contacted for an interview.
-Interviews will be conducted in September and the position start date will be October 1, 2021.